jivanrod/pnets/README.md

 # Pnets v 0.1
 A library for modelling and executing [Petri Nets](http://en.wikipedia.org/wiki/Petri_net).
-Initially inspired from  inspired and forked from [warrenseymour/petri-net](warrenseymour/petri-net), it has little to do with the initial library.
-TypeScript has be kept as the development language for scalability purposes.
+Initially inspired from  inspired from [warrenseymour/petri-net](warrenseymour/petri-net), it has little to do with the initial library.
+TypeScript has be picked as the development language for scalability purposes.

 ## Features
 - Representation of petri nets
 - Places, Transitions, Tokens, Arcs with multiplicity
-- Use of RXJS observable pattern for asynchronous events handling
+- Use of RXJS observable pattern and promises for asynchronous events handling
+- Import from PNML format
+- Weighted Arcs

 ## Roadmap
-- Weighted Arcs
-- Import from PNML format
 - Extensions such as Coloured, Timed and Hierarchical Nets

 ## Usage